Jamesyjpark/Jamesyjpark.github.io/index.md

 ---
 [Feature Engine](https://www.revivemed.io/)

 Quality control for raw omics data is performed that involves various steps such as normalizing data and removing outliers.
-After quality control, various statistical tests such as partial least square regression are used to prioritize important biological features.
-These features are filtered using different significant thresholds and used to create a disease module using ReviveMed mathematical algorithms.
+After quality control, different simple and multivariate statistical tests such as partial least square regression are used to prioritize important biological features.
+These features are filtered and used to create a disease module using ReviveMed mathematical algorithms.

 ---

-### Harvard Biostatistics Thesis
+### Harvard Biostatistics Thesis (August 2018 - May 2019)

 [Associations Between Volitional Physical Activity and Mortality Index](https://www.slideshare.net/slideshow/embed_code/key/5kpW21dsRLKtEo)